MeridianGH/suitbot/README.md

 - The Guild ID of the server in which you want to test the bot.
 To get this ID, activate `Developer Mode` in Discord's options and right-click your server.
 - Your User ID of your Discord account which will be your Admin-Account for the bot.
 Right-click yourself with `Developer Mode` activated.
 - Get your YouTube cookie like described in this **[Guide](https://github.com/play-dl/play-dl/blob/main/instructions/README.md)**, but don't create any file.
 Just paste it in here.
+- Get a Genius API application **[here](https://docs.genius.com/)**, generate an access token and paste it here.
+Can be an empty string.

 Use `node deploy-commands.js` to update and add commands in the guild you specified and `node deploy-commands-global.js` to update the commands in every guild the bot is in.\
 Guild commands are refreshed instantly while global commands can take up to an hour.